emmercm/www/src/blog/offset-mysql-aaaaa.md

 - Search engine results from billions of crawled web pages
 - Product search results from a very large product catalog
-- List of users for a social website, ordered by some ranking
+- Displaying a list of some users for a social website, ordered by some ranking

 **Processing every item in a large set in batches:**